arthurlevis/nnUNet_translation/README.md

 # nnUNetv2_translation [in progress]
 nnUNetv2 adapted for image-to-image translation, based on [MIC-DKFZ/nnUNet](https://github.com/MIC-DKFZ/nnUNet).

-## Tested use cases :
-- Medical cross-modality translation : MR to CT translation
-- Medical image inpainting : Inpainting of brain lesions in MR

 Please cite our workshop paper when using nnU-Net_translation :

     Longuefosse, A., Le Bot, E. et al. (2024). ---- to be determined